coderefinery/jupyter/_episodes/02-interface.md

 # JupyterLab

-JupyterLab is the next-generation user interface for Jupyter Notebooks and is intended to replace the conventional interface.
+JupyterLab is the next-generation user interface for Jupyter notebooks and is intended to replace the conventional interface.
 It is a highly modular and customizable interface.